THREAD-3-2/variable_stepsize_lie_group_integrator/docs/index.rst

 The RKMK pair coming from Dormand–Prince method (DOPRI 5(4), also denoted as RKMK(5,4)) is compared to RKMK of order 5 (denoted by RKMK5).
 The methods are tested on the N-fold 3D pendulum example.
 The quality of the approximation is measured against a reference solution obtained with ODE45 from MATLAB with a strict tolerance.
-The code is part of the source code developed at the `Department of Mathematical Sciences at NTNU <https://www.ntnu.edu/imf>`_, for the papers `(Elena Celledoni, Ergys Çokaj, Andrea Leone, Davide Murari & and Brynjulf Owren, (2021) International Journal of Computer Mathematics) <https://doi.org/10.1080/00207160.2021.1966772>`_ and `(Elena Celledoni, Ergys Çokaj, Andrea Leone, Davide Murari & and Brynjulf Owren, (2021) arXiv) <https://doi.org/10.48550/arXiv.2109.12325>`_.
+The code is part of the source code developed at the `Department of Mathematical Sciences at NTNU <https://www.ntnu.edu/imf>`_, for the papers `(Celledoni, Çokaj, Leone, Murari and Owren, (2021) International Journal of Computer Mathematics) <https://doi.org/10.1080/00207160.2021.1966772>`_ and `(Celledoni, Çokaj, Leone, Murari and Owren, (2021) arXiv) <https://doi.org/10.48550/arXiv.2109.12325>`_.

 Contents